angular-schule/angular-cli-ghpages/docs/README_environment_github_actions.md

 # angular-cli-ghpages: README for setting up deployment with GitHub Actions

-As Github has introduced [Github Actions](https://github.com/features/actions), I would prefer to run all my CI tasks in it only, rather than going to some other CI providers.
-This guide is aimed to help out developers, who want to deploy their Angular app in Github Page using [angular-cli-pages](https://github.com/angular-schule/angular-cli-ghpages).
+As GitHub has introduced [GitHub Actions](https://github.com/features/actions), I would prefer to run all my CI tasks in it only, rather than going to some other CI providers.
+This guide is aimed to help out developers, who want to deploy their Angular app in GitHub Pages using [angular-cli-pages](https://github.com/angular-schule/angular-cli-ghpages).

 ## Prerequisites